 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-That’s the view of Dell EMC European chief technology officer for its VCE division, Nigel Moulton, who has described the “SAN-less” hyper-converged infrastructure market as “white hot”.
+That’s the view of Dell EMC European chief technology officer for converged and hyper-converged infrastructure, Nigel Moulton, who has described the “SAN-less” hyper-converged infrastructure market as “white hot”.

 Hyper-converged infrastructure is a rising star in the datacentre, which combines server and storage nodes that can be grown in scale-out clusters.